Reanmachine/sourcetree-conflict-bug/Standard-Conflict.md

-This file will have a standard conflict.
+This file will have a standard conflict. - Changed OTHER